All Episodes

 You want to be a part of this extravaganza.

-It is 800 941 Sean, if you want to join us.
+It is 800-941 Sean if you want to join us.

-I I don't even know if I really want to explain, you know, the new talking point.
+I don't even know if I really want to explain, you know, the new talking point.

 Oh, Hannity and Limbaugh, they tell the it is so stupid and inaccurate and untrue and made up.

-Nobody ever calls me ever to ask me before they either write or say this garbage.
+One quick point: nobody ever calls me ever to ask me before they either write or say this garbage, but that's been the narrative.

 And it's so funny because they're so blinded.

-And they've got the this prism that they see him through that distorts truth and reality.
+They got these blinders on, all things Trump, and they've got this prism that they see him through that distorts truth and reality.

 And they can't even hear themselves what the president is saying on a daily basis.